 - Juveniles (10 inches) are bright yellow and have blue spots.

-Warsaw Grouper (Hyporthodus nigritus) – Noted as Critically Endangered, this species cannot be harvested in Federal waters, though for some odd reason, can be harvested in Florida waters.
+Warsaw Grouper (Hyporthodus nigritus) – Noted as Critically Endangered by the IUCN Redlish, this species cannot be harvested in Federal waters, though for some odd reason, can be harvested in Florida waters.
 Maybe a glitch in the info on FFWCC website.

 - Dark brown and brown body.